Monitoring SQL Server is part of any critical SQL Server infrastructure.

 - Plan cache – well, now we’re getting too far from the goal.
 It’s really good for performance monitoring, but can’t get me everything I need.

-- Never to wake-up the DBA.
-If you can.
+- Never to wake-up the DBA, if its not absolute must.

 - Non-DBA alerts should not come to DBAs.
 You need some of these points, because you want to create a written policy document.
 So, when some whacko manager tries to point a bunch of cisco alerts at DBAs, thinking everyone should know, you can point to the policy and say “Nope, no way, my friend”.